 Berberine for SIBO and IBS

-Berberine has been shown to be effective in treating irritable bowel syndrome (IBS) and several preliminary studies suggest berberine may also be effective in small intestinal overgrowth (SIBO).
+Berberine has been shown to be effective in treating irritable bowel syndrome (IBS) and several preliminary studies suggest it may also be effective in addressing small intestinal overgrowth (SIBO).
 IBS is associated with some combination of:

 - Abdominal pain or distension